Unveiling the Hidden Treasures of the Wine World

 Marquette

-Marquette, a newcomer introduced in 2006, is a hybrid grape found in the North East of America.
+Marquette, a newcomer introduced in 2006, is a hybrid grape found in the northeast of North America.
 This grape variety has been specifically adapted to its terroir, producing dry, light to medium-bodied red wines that encapsulate the unique character of their landscape.
-Vermont winemakers, in particular, are leading the charge, showing that hybrids are not a second-rate option but a path to authentic, terroir-driven wines.
+Vermont winemakers, in particular, are leading the charge, showing that hybrids like Marquette are not a second-rate option but a path to authentic, terroir-driven wines.

 Pais